Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 The $p$ prior setting for the function `Directed_ZINBSBM_PCMwG()` is $p \sim \text{Beta}(1,9)$ which can be changed by inputting prior parameters.
 The prior settings of other parameters are set by default as we discussed in the paper, that is, $\boldsymbol{\Pi} \sim \text{Dirichlet}(1, \dots, 1)$, $q_{gh} \sim \text{Beta}(1, 1)$ for $g,h=1,2,\dots,K$, and the prior distribution of $\boldsymbol{R}$ is simply positive uniform $\text{U}(0,\text{UpperBound})$ where the "UpperBound" here can be a big enough value so that the $\boldsymbol{R}$ prior term can be cancelled by the fraction in the acceptance ratio of the Metropolis-Hastings (M-H) step.
 Recall also here that the proprosal distrbution of $\boldsymbol{R}$ in the M-H step is $r'\_{gh} \sim \text{U}(\text{max}(0,r_{gh}^{(t-1)}-\epsilon),r_{gh}^{(t-1)}+\epsilon)$ for each pair of $g,h = 1,\dots,K$ where $r_{gh}^{(t-1)}$ is the current state of the $r_{gh}$ and the proposal epsilon $\epsilon$ here is tuned to be $0.175$ where such an epsilon will also be applied in the real data application.
 The implementations are applied by the code shown below.
+Note here that we also provide a reference implementation time for each case in the code below and it's shown to take significant time to finish.
+So practitioners might prefer reducing the number of iterations for quicker completion because the results illustrated in the paper show that the posterior chains usually converge quickly within thousands of iterations for the simulation studies (note also that this may or may not be the case for real data applications).

 ``` r
 #--------------------------------------------------------------------------------------------------------------------------------------------